ZKsync OS Server Developer Documentation

 External node

-Setting the block_replay_download_address environment variable puts the node in external node mode, which means it
+Setting the general_node_role=external environment variable puts the node in external node mode, which means it

 receives block replays from another node instead of producing its own blocks.
 The node will get priority transactions